trampgeek/moodle-qtype_coderunner/Readme.md

 Other fields are:

  * `QUESTION.name` The name of the question.
- * `QUESTION.generalfeedback The contents of the general feedback field in the question authoring form.
+ * `QUESTION.generalfeedback` The contents of the general feedback field in the question authoring form.
- * `QUESTION.generalfeedbackformat.
-The format of the general feedback.
+ * `QUESTION.generalfeedbackformat` The format of the general feedback.
 0 = moodle,
    1 = HTML, 2 = Plain, 3 = Wiki, 4 = Markdown.
  * `QUESTION.questiontext` The question text itself
  * `QUESTION.answerpreload` The string that is preloaded into the answer box.